enclaive/enclaive-vault-ra-sgx-plugin/README.md

 # Vault Remote Attestation Plugin using Intel SGX

 The plugin enriches the HashiCorp Key and Identity Management to deal with SGX remote attestation.
 The plug-in implements Intel's DCAP remote attestation protocol.
 The HahsiCorp Vault can run both enclaved and non-enclaved workloads, enforce access policies, and provision workload with secrets with the addition that now the workload is cryptographically authenticated.
-By running the HashiCorp Vault in an enclave, secret and identity management is encrypted while in use.
+By running the HashiCorp Vault in an enclave (see [enclaive-docker-hashicorp-vault repo](https://github.com/enclaive/enclaive-docker-hashicorp-vault-sgx)), secret and identity management is encrypted while in use.
 (By default, Vault encrypts the communication and the secrets at rest through Shamir's secret sharing.)

 ## Usage